Mutual Fund Types and Categories to Build a Better Portfolio

 Stock funds are first categorized by style in terms of the average market capitalization (size of a business or corporation equal to the share price times the number of outstanding shares):

-- Large-cap Stock Funds: invest in stocks of corporations with large market capitalization (greater than $11 billion, according to Morningstar).
+- Large-cap Stock Funds: invest in stocks of corporations with large market capitalization greater than $10 billion.
 These companies are so large that you have probably heard of them or you may even purchase goods or services from them on a regular basis.
 Some large-cap stock names include Wal-Mart, Exxon, GE, Pfizer, Bank of America, Apple and Microsoft.
-Morningstar also has a market cap group, called "Giant," that represents mutual funds investing in corporations of average market capitalization greater than $47 billion.

-- Mid-cap Stock Funds: invest in stocks of corporations of mid-size capitalization (between $2.5 billion and $11 billion, according to Morningstar).
-Many of the names of the corporations you may recognize, such as Harley Davidson and Netflix, but others you may not know, such as SanDisk Corporation or Life Technologies Corp.
+- Mid-cap Stock Funds: invest in stocks of corporations of mid-size capitalization between $2 billion and $10 billion.
+Many of the names of the corporations you may recognize, such as Harley Davidson, but others you may not know, such as SanDisk Corporation.

-- Small-cap Stock Funds: invest in stocks of corporations of small-size capitalization (between $750 million and $2.5 billion, according to Morningstar).
+- Small-cap Stock Funds: invest in stocks of corporations of small-size capitalization between $300 million and $2 billion.
 While a billion-dollar corporation may seem large to you, it's relatively small compared to the Wal-Marts and Exxons of the world.
-Morningstar also has a market cap group, called "Micro-cap" that represents mutual funds investing in corporations with average market capitalization of less than $750 million.

 Types of Stock Mutual Fund Objectives